Zoladex Side Effects

 Generic Name: goserelin

-Note: This document contains side effect information about goserelin.
-Some of the dosage forms listed on this page may not apply to the brand name Zoladex.
+Note: This page contains side effects data for the generic drug goserelin.
+It is possible that some of the dosage forms included below may not apply to the brand name Zoladex.

 For the Consumer